-Escrow: To finish the sale of a house, a neutral, third party (the escrow holder) is employed to assure the process will close correctly and on time.
-A place is said to be in escrow when in the closing transaction, funds is secured by a third party on behalf of a buyer and a seller when the transaction is taking place.
-For example, in a Web transaction, PayPal is the neutral third party that obtains the buyer's funds, and then hands over the payment to the seller.
+First, a little about "escrow".
+When you're closing on your new house, an escrow holder is used to make certain the process will close correctly and in a timely manner.
+A home is said to be in escrow when in the closing transaction, funds is secured by a third party on behalf of a buyer and a seller when the transaction is taking place.
+An everyday way to think of what an escrow company does is to think of the use of PayPal for Internet purchases.

 The escrow agent makes sure that the terms and conditions of the agreement between the sellers and the buyers are met prior to the sale being finalized.

 Escrow companies want to acquire the following legal documents: